 I Won; What Do I Do Now?

-Congratulations and thanks very much for bidding!
+Congratulations and thanks very much!
 You can pay with a PayPal account or a credit card (after you click the orange button below, click “Continue” on the left side of the screen, above the credit card logos).
 On the “review your donation” screen, please click “Add special instructions to the seller” and state what auction item or items this is for.
 (It’s fine to aggregate payments for multiple auctions.
 No-one’s ever run out of room, but if you do, just email firstname.lastname@example.org with the information.)